helomberhane/covid-case-tracker/README.md

 **Article Link:**
 [State warns foreigners 'attacked' in Ethiopia over coronavirus fears](https://bit.ly/396WJXm)

-**CURRENTLY LOCATION MARKERS ARE ONLY BEING USED TO INDICATE THE LOCATION OF HOSPITALS/MEDICAL FACILITIES.
+**AS LONG AS YOU DO NOT MISUSE THIS APPLICATION IN THIS WAY YOU ARE FREE TO USE THIS SOFTWARE.**

-AS LONG AS YOU DO NOT MISUSE THIS APPLICATION IN THIS WAY YOU ARE FREE TO USE THIS SOFTWARE.**
+**CURRENTLY LOCATION MARKERS ARE ONLY BEING USED TO INDICATE THE LOCATION OF HOSPITALS/MEDICAL FACILITIES.**

 ## Expanding
 Although this dashboard is centered on tracking COVID-19 in Ethiopia one could easily recenter the map anywhere and update the GeoJson file to make this a general purpose COVID-19 tracker for any region powered with Google Maps.
-All you need is a GeoJson file of your desired region and a unique ID number for each administrative region (0, 1, 2, & 3) and make sure your recorded confirmed cases include the region's ID as a property.
+All you need is a GeoJson file of your desired region and a unique ID number for each administrative region and make sure your recorded cases include a region ID as a property.
 Only one administrative region is used in this project (Admin Region 3) but you can update that accordingly in the code with additional files to change the scope of the observed region.
+The same applies for the medical facililties data.

 You can use the following example tables/columns linked below.
 Copy the column headers and connect them via a service like Sheetsu or the Google Sheets API to send your data to the map to begin tracking immediately.
 Some empty columns may be included since these data were pulled as a subset from OCHA Humanitarian data exchange records from larger tables.